T00fy/UnityMMO/readme.md

 Create an App.config file (using App.config.template in MMOServer directory as the guide).
 Replace the connection string with your own local dev
 DB connection string.
 Copy the App.config to the MMOWorldServer directory also with a slightly different port.
-Packets library should compile and set it's dll in the UnityMMO assets folder.
-This is necessary for Unity to include the reference into it's project.
+Packets library should compile and set its dll in the UnityMMO assets folder.
+This is necessary for Unity to include the reference into its project.

 Current supported Unity version: 2017.3

+### License
+This project and code are released under the MPL 2.0 license.